MicrosoftDocs/Viva/Viva/goals/objective-delegation.md

 2. Identify the objective/key result you want to share with another individual.
 Then select the new owners via the **Owner** option under **Details** section.
 You can assign multiple owners for the OKR.

-3. After you assign owners, use the **Check-in owner** dropdown under **Progress** section to select the user who will be responsible for making check-ins.
+3. After you assign owners, use the **Check-in owner** dropdown in the **Progress** section to select the user who will be responsible for making check-ins.
 That user will start receiving check-in reminders.

 By default, the owner, or the first owner if there are multiple owners, is set as the person responsible for check-in, unless you change this setting.